LINKEDIN (opens in a new window) | TWITTER (opens in a new window)

 PhD, BHSc BSc (Hons)

-Postdoctoral Research Fellow, Clinical Research, NICM Health Research Institute
+Senior Research Fellow, Women's Health, NICM Health Research Institute

-Dr Armour joined NICM in 2016 as a postdoctoral research fellow working in the area of women's health.
+Dr Armour joined NICM Health Research Institute in 2016 as a postdoctoral research fellow working in the area of women's health.
 His background is a mixture of western and eastern medicine, having completed an honours degree in Biomedicine before training as a traditional Chinese medicine practitioner.

-In 2016, under the supervision of Professor Caroline Smith, Professor Hannah Dahlen, Dr Xiaoshu Zhu and Professor Cindy Faruqhar, Dr Armour completed his PhD examining the effect of acupuncture on the treatment of primary dysmenorrhea at NICM.
+In 2016, under the supervision of Professor Caroline Smith, Professor Hannah Dahlen, Dr Xiaoshu Zhu and Professor Cindy Faruqhar, Dr Armour completed his PhD at NICM HRI, examining the effect of acupuncture on the treatment of primary dysmenorrhea.

 He started his research career in 2001, as a summer scholar working on cardiovascular biophysics at the Faculty of Medicine in Auckland, New Zealand.
 While studying acupuncture Dr Armour then worked as a research assistant serving the largest district health board population in the New Zealand at the Waitemata District Health Board, being involved in a range of health related research, with a specific focus on complementary and integrative medicine.
 He tutored at the Faculty of Medicine for several years, and more recently at the NZ School of Acupuncture and Traditional Chinese Medicine from 2010-2016, specialising in research methodology.
 Dr Armour also ran a busy clinical practice at The Body Workshop, specialising in women's health.